 This post contains affiliate links.
 We earn commissions to support youth in need if you shop through the links on this page.
 You can read our full affiliate disclosure here.

-The very first step to Success in Life is to set good goals.
-If you want to be set up for success, then you need to figure out what you want and write it down in detail.
+The very first step to success in life is to set the right goals.
+Good goals are goals that effectively move you towards the future you want.
+If you want to succeed, then be clear about what you want and write it down in detail.

 Why write it down?
 A study oat Dominican University in California, found that you are 42 percent more likely to achieve your goals just by writing them down.
 Other studies have shown that even if you never look at those goals again, you still have a significantly higher chance of achieving those goals as compared to someone who doesn’t write down their goals.